 Apparently the geographical position of Morocco attracted different ethnic groups.
 That all participated in the creation of the Moroccan culture of today, prominently in cuisine.
 Of course, the history associated with Moroccan cuisine has also shaped the way its people eat their meals and alongside with what.
 The following are some traditional dishes of Moroccan cuisine inspired by the cultures of the ethnic groups.

-Couscous is originally a Berber dish and for this reason it’s a staple dish in many North African countries.
+Couscous is originally a Berber dish and, for this reason, it’s a staple dish in many North African countries.
 In Morocco there is an authentic tradition of eating Couscous every Friday after the midday prayers.
-An inherited culture from the indigenous people the Berbers.
+An inherited culture from the indigenous people, the Berbers.

 There are different types of Couscous in Morocco.
 The most common is Couscous with seven vegetables (Onions, carrots, pumpkin, zucchini, turnips, cabbage, and chickpeas) and beef meat.
-Another type of Couscous named as Tfaya in Morocco, is presented with sweet and spicy caramelized onions and raisins.
+Another type of Couscous, named Tfaya in Morocco, is presented with sweet and spicy caramelized onions and raisins.
 The mixture is used as a garnish, alongside with rice, poultry, or meat.
 People in Morocco traditionally eat Couscous with their hands, but with time this tradition is gradually fading away.
 Today most people eat it with spoons.

 Another inherited dish from the indigenous people of Morocco, the Berbers.
 This specialty is named after the clay plate in which the dish is cooked, and served as well.
 Tajine is traditionally prepared on top of a portable clay majmar under which people put hot coals.

 What is impressive about this dish is that it can be an everyday dish.
 Instead of spoons or forks, tajine is eaten with bread.
 The idea is to use the bread to soak up in the broth while also scooping up some of the vegetables and meat.
-Of course, there exist more varieties than this.
-Every part of the country has its regional tagine dish and different ways of preparing it.
+Of course, there more varieties exist than this.
+Every part of the country has its own regional tagine dish and different ways of preparing it.

 As mentioned above, this dish was initially introduced by the Moors from Spain in the late 15th century.
-Pastilla today is very popular dish in Morocco, and considered as the emblem of Moroccan parties and celebrations.
-Many Moroccans proudly claim that it was perfected in Fez.
+Pastilla today is a very popular dish in Morocco, and considered as the emblem of Moroccan parties and celebrations.
+Many Moroccans proudly claim that it was perfected Fez.

 The recipe is traditionally prepared with layers of a paper-thin pastry, stuffed with a blend of pigeon or chicken meat, almonds and eggs.
 Spiced with saffron, cinnamon and fresh coriander, then sprinkled with icing sugar and cinnamon.

-In Morocco you find a variety of soups being served, but harira soup is the most outsdanding and loved one.
+In Morocco you find a variety of soups being served, but harira soup is the most outstanding and loved one.
 This soup is traditionally a main dish of the holy month Ramadan in Muslim culture.
-It is served daily after the breaking of the fast in Ramadan, alongside with dates and small pastries like chebakia.
+It is served daily after the breaking of the fast in Ramadan, alongside with dates and small pastries chebakia.
 This tradition is so inherited that many Moroccans consider a meal during Ramadan incomplete if harira isn’t on the table.

 Although harira is famously associated with Ramadan, you can still find it served throughout the year in Moroccan homes and restaurants, even sold as street food.